Top 5 Things To Do in Paris in Summer￼

 Tip: Since it’s just next door, end your stroll with a visit to the Louvre, a royal palace which became the most visited art museum in the world, with an astonishing collection famously featuring the Mona Lisa.
 Explore the Louvre at your own pace but with a timed-entry ticket so you don’t waste valuable time waiting in line.

-Another beautiful oasis of green on the edge of Paris I highly recommend is the breathtaking gardens where Queen Marie Antoinette spent her days.
+Another beautiful oasis of green on the edge of Paris I highly recommend adding to your list of things to do in Paris in summer is the breathtaking gardens where Queen Marie Antoinette spent her days.
 The Gardens at the Palace of Versailles are some of the world’s most celebrated gardens, especially in summer when they are in full bloom.
 They are free to visit unless you see them on a fountain show day.
 These happen almost daily during the summer, and are totally worth the extra few euros.
 The shows are full of optimism and possibility, and tell you a beautiful historic story, taking you from pond to fountain to statue.

 While you’re there, take the time to visit the main palace, where you can catch a glimpse of the royal chamber.
 Imagine yourself attending the signing of the Treaty of Versailles, which ended World War I, in the famous Hall of Mirrors.
 The estate of Trianon — on the grounds of the Palace of Versailles — is home to pretty palaces, sloping lawns, and sleepy waterways.
 It’s less crowded but equally stunning.
 Finish your trip to Versailles with a visit to the Queen’s Hamlet, Marie Antoinette’s quiet getaway in the estate or Trianon for peaceful walks and small parties.